Why does the New Year begin on January 1?

 Our celebration of New Year’s Day on January 1 is a human-made creation.
 It’s not precisely fixed by any natural or seasonal marker.
-It’s a civil event.
-That’s despite the fact that, for us in the Northern Hemisphere where the amount of daylight has ebbed to its lowest point and the days are getting longer again, there’s a feeling of rebirth in the air.
+It’s a civil event, not one defined by nature.
+Yet, for us in the Northern Hemisphere – where daylight recently ebbed to its lowest point and the days are starting to get longer again – there’s a feeling of rebirth in the air.
 New Year’s resolutions, anyone?

 The Greeks celebrated the new year on the winter solstice, the shortest day of the year.

-Bottom line: The reason to celebrate New Year’s Day on January 1 is historical, not astronomical.
-The New Year was celebrated according to astronomical events – such as equinoxes and solstices – eons ago.
-Our modern New Year’s celebration stems from the ancient, two-faced, Roman god Janus, after whom the month of January is also named.
-One face of Janus looked back into the past, and the other peered forward to the future.
+Bottom line: We celebrate New Year’s Day on January 1 by tradition.
+Our modern New Year’s Day celebration stems from the ancient two-faced Roman god Janus, after whom the month of January is also named.